lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 This chapter accompanies a practical workflow to infer phylogenetic trees.
 It is an interactive document on GitHub which I made and used during my PhD and may be used by others as well.
-This work does not try to sumarise the background needed to propperly read trees and collect data as @VanHooff2019, nor does it summarise recent technological advantages in the field as @kapli2020.
+This work does not try to sumarise the background needed to propperly read trees and collect data as @VanHooff2019, nor does it summarise recent technological advantages in the field as @Kapli2020.
 Hence, consider these two works as essential reading before bringing this workflow into practice.
+I do include a basic introduction of phylogeny: the bare minimum to understand the choices made and use-cases examplified.

-By openly sharing my workflow, I aim to provide a practical guide aiding novice users in making phylogenies.
+With my phylogeny workflow, I aim to provide a practical guide aiding novice users in making phylogenies.
 In this document I summarise the workflow, the choices I made in designing it, and examples of its implementation.
 The workflow itself, may be considered similar to @Hall2013, who presents a step by step guide for infering phylogeny in MEGA5.
 This work differentiates itself by using commandline tools only, emphasising documentation of intermediate files, and using only open source algorithms.
+By using the Command Line tools (CML), I aim to circumvent limitations of other existing all-in-one or web based solutions.
-This presents a steeper learning curve for a novice user, but increased freedom to implement any other tool of choice and to log and share analyses with peers via Git.
+This presents a steeper learning curve for a novice user, but increased freedom to implement any other tool of choice and to log and share analyses with peers via Git or other means.
-I do include a basic introduction of phylogeny, the bare minimum to understand the choices made and use-cases examplified.
+The workflow is openly available online and I have documented my use of it on GitHub and Zenodo.
+Via this route I aim to inspire other reseachers to also make their analyses more reproducible and share their code towards more reproducible research.

 ### Key concepts in Phylogeny
 In principle, two types of phylogenetic trees exist: gene trees, and species trees.